-Angle supports for roof and winglets were made of either angle iron or wood and were painted either the bargeboard colours or door colours.
-Again, colour reference photos will help or research by Phil Jeffery below may help.
+Angle supports for roof and winglets were either made of angle iron or wood and were painted either the bargeboard colours or door colours.
+Again colour reference photos will help or research by Phil Jeffery below may help.

 Pre 1960